Almaty Region: History

-In April 2001 the administrative center of Almaty Region was moved from Almaty to Taldykorgan.
-Thus Taldykorgan has become a regional capital again - this time without splitting the region.
+In April 2001 the administrative center of Almaty Region was moved from Almaty to Taldyqorğan.
+Thus Taldyqorğan has become a regional capital again - this time without splitting the region.

 Almaty region was formed on March 10, 1932 with a center in the city of Almaty.
 The region included 18 districts.

 At the end of 1939, part of the districts was transferred to the Dzhambul and Semipalatinsk regions, 23 districts remained in the Alma-Ata region, including the newly formed 7.

 In March 1944, Taldy-Kurgan Region was allocated from its structure, to which 11 districts were transferred.